Ultra-stable shear jammed granular material: Results

 where the diffusion coefficient $D$ is the fit parameter and $c_{\rm noise} = 1.2\times 10^{-4}\,d_s^2$ is the measured noise level of our particle center detection algorithm.
 Figure~\ref{fig:condition_of_ultrastable}(c) shows the fit results for $D$ as a function of the pressure of the corresponding steady state for all experiments, including different $\gamma_{\rm I}$ as well as $\delta\gamma$.
 There are clearly two sets of steady states with $D$ separated by more than an order of magnitude.
 We note that all steady states with finite pressure have $D<10^{-5}\,d_{\rm s}^2$, corresponding to ultra-stable states.
 Moreover, the states with large $D$ all have nearly zero pressure, indicating unjammed states.

 Figure~\ref{fig:condition_of_ultrastable}(d) shows the fraction of experiments performed with a given ($\delta\gamma,\gamma_{\rm I}$) that produced an ultra-stable state, showing that such states occur only at small $\delta\gamma$ and high $\gamma_{\rm I}$.
 The dashed curve is a guide to the eye separating the unjammed and ultra-stable regimes.
 For $\delta\gamma$ and $\gamma_{\rm I}$ larger than the values shown in Fig.~\ref{fig:condition_of_ultrastable}(d), an out-of-plane instability prevents us from taking measurements on the quasi-2D granular material.
 The maximal $\delta\gamma$ for which we observe an ultra-stable state is 0.95\%.
-Figure~\ref{fig:condition_of_ultrastable}(c) suggests that there is a first-order dynamical transition when this boundary is crossed.
+Figure~\ref{fig:condition_of_ultrastable}(c) suggests that there is a first-order dynamical transition when this boundary is crossed. { We also observe that the number of cycles needed to reach a steady state peaks for parameter values near the phase boundary, reminiscent of a relevant dynamical transition observed in numerical glass~\cite{kawasaki2016_pre}.} The location of the phase boundary in Fig.~\ref{fig:condition_of_ultrastable}(d) likely depends on several system parameters.
+Preliminary experiments suggest that for fixed $\delta\gamma$, the initial strain required to produce ultra-stable states becomes smaller for higher volume fractions.
+The effects of varying particle friction and bulk modulus have yet to be explored.